 26.2.5.
 HISTORICAL OR MEMORIAL signS.

-Memorial signs or tablets erected by recognized historical agencies, containing names of buildings, dates of erection or related information, provided the sign is cut into any masonry surface or installed so as to be part of the building and does not exceed two (2) square feet in area.
+Memorial signs or tablets erected by recognized historical agencies, containing names of buildings, dates of erection or related information, provided the sign does not exceed four (4) square feet in area.

 26.2.6.
 HOLIDAY signS.

-Signs of a primarily decorative nature, clearly incidental and customary and commonly associated with any national, local or religious holiday which do not display the name of a business, product or other advertising material.
-Such signs shall be displayed for a period of not more than forty (40) consecutive days for the Christmas holiday and twenty (20) consecutive days for all other holidays, nor more than a cumulative of sixty (60) days in any twelve (12) month period.
+Signs of a primarily decorative nature, commonly associated with national, local, or religious holidays shall not display the name of a business, product or other advertising material.
+Such signs shall be displayed for a period of not more than forty (40) consecutive days for the Christmas holiday and twenty (20) consecutive days for all other holidays, nor more than a cumulative of sixty (60) days burring a calendar year..

 26.2.7.
 HOUSE NUMBERS AND NAMEPLATES.